digimokan/ans_role_config_kinesis_adv360_smartset/.github/README.md

 ## Requirements

+* The Advantage360 keyboard is a non-"pro" variant, which uses SmartSet programming, not the newer ZMK programming.
 * The Advantage360 keyboard is attached to the system, via USB or Bluetooth.
 * The keyboard's v-Drive has been exposed as a USB device, via pressing the _Smartset_ + _v-Drive_ keys.